status-im/nimbus-eth2/docs/the_style_book/src/05_libraries.md

 ### Cons

+* large, monolithic releases make upgrading difficult - bugs, fixes and improvements are released together causing unnecessary upgrade churn
-* many modules in the standard library are unmaintained and don't use the state of the are features of nim
+* many modules in the standard library are unmaintained and don't use state-of-the-art features of Nim
 * long lead times for getting fixes and improvements to market
 * often not tailored for specific use cases
 * stability and backwards compatibility requirements prevent fixing poor and unsafe API
-* large, monolithic releases make upgrading difficult - bugs, fixes and improvements are released together causing unnecessary upgrade churn

 ### Practical notes